My Ex Seems So Happy With Her Rebound: Reasons & What To Do

 You might have many questions in this situation, like why did my ex move on so fast?
 Is my ex over me already?
 Why am I not good enough for them anymore?
 But the truth is people handle breakups differently.
 Your ex may have found a rebound to distract themselves from the pain of the breakup or fill an emotional void in their life.

 It’s also possible that your ex wasn’t as invested in the relationship as you were and was able to move on more quickly.
 There might be so many other reasons.
 And you have to handle your emotions thoughtfully.
 Before you do anything rash, take a step back and assess the situation.
-In this blog post, I will explore why your ex might have moved on so fast and what you can do about it.

 my ex seems so happy with her rebound